 He was a person educated and full of wisdom and having so much love for the Holy Scriptures and the writings of the Holy Fathers, he took good care that the brethren of the community should have these treasures in times when they were obtained with great effort and expenses.

 He had the gift of healing and could cast out the demons from those possessed by them.
 He has always been honoured by monks and faithful due to his holy life.

 His holy wonderful life is also confirmed by the fact that after his death (about 1660), his body was found unaltered.
 Monks and faithful from everywhere used to come with great devotion and hope to pray in front of his holy relics.

 The holy relics of Venerable Parthenios must have been hidden at the same time with those of Venerable Raphael.
-These two great enlighteners of the monks complete the series of the fathers who saintly lived throughout the centuries at “Agapie’s Monastery” and in its neighbourhood.
+These two great enlighteners of the monks complete the series of the fathers who saintly lived throughout the centuries at “Agapie’s Monastery” and in its neighborhood.

 Through their holy prayers, Lord Jesus Christ, our God, have mercy on us.
 Amen.

 Followers and fulfillers of the Gospel, oh, Venerable Fathers Raphael and Parthenios, most illuminated hermits of the mountains of Moldavia, toiling through fasting and prayer, you soared with divine longing and now in Heavens do pray to Christ to offer grace and great mercy to those who honor you with love.